The Idea #

 Unfortunately, the printer I was using couldn’t print a backplate long enough to support the entirety of the two motherboards, leading the ends to sag heavily.

-I'd print a new version to fix a problem, realize another issue, and have to print a whole new version, only to realize that something else was broken etc.
+Over the next few weeks, I'd print a new version to fix a problem, realize I had another issue, and have to print a whole new version, only to realize that I'd created a new issue.

 Later, I changed the add-on pieces to attach via a clip system so I could remove pieces if need be.

-After many frustrating setbacks where the motherboards just barely didn't fit, I finally settled on a robust design to hold both motherboards.
-Note, this was 14 major revisions in.
+After many, many iterations, I finally settled on a design to hold both motherboards.

 The Screens #

-Now onto the actual screens themselves, as having a row of motherboards on their own while pretty, isn't what we want.
+Now onto the actual screens themselves, as while having a row of motherboards hanging on their own is pretty, it isn't what we want.

-Following the same scan method I used for the backplate, I recreated the screens inside of Fusion360, allowing me to build an accurate retaining frame to hold it to backplate.
+Following the same scan method I used for the backplate, I recreated the screens inside of Fusion 360, allowing me to build an accurate retaining frame to hold it to the backplate.

 I used the same clips as I had for the additonal pieces to attach the screen holder, which led to many frustrating attempts to try and put the pieces together only for them to snap.

-Instead of making a new clip that would be easier to attach without the risk of breaking, I instead ignored the issue and continued to make the final touches to the design, adding cable channels to clean up the overall look of the backplate.
-Even if it was being hidden away, I wanted it to look as good as possible.
+Instead of making a new clip that would be easier to attach without the risk of breaking, I took the easy route and ignored the issue and continued to make the final touches to the design, such as adding cable channels to clean up the overall look of the backplate.
+Even almost no one would see it, I wanted it to look as good as possible.

-Finally, after many many iterations in Fusion360 (120+!), the final CAD file was finished.
+Finally, after many many iterations in Fusion 360 (120+!), the final CAD files were finished.

-Doing some sketchy cable splicing (first time soldering and it's power cables, whoo!), we could power two motherboard screen pairs with one cable.
+Doing some sketchy cable splicing (first time soldering and it's on power cables, yay!), we could power two motherboard screen pairs with one cable.

 The final stretch #